daviddigital/event-finder/README.md

 ### Implement datetime not just date

-The default datetime-local option for MUI date pickers were finnicky so I just went with startdate and enddate, this won't be accurate as haven't accounted for user's locale and its setting to midnight UTC.
+The application only uses start and end dates, defaulting to midnight UTC.
+A better implementation would be to include times and correctly set datetimes based on the user's locale.

 ### Error messaging and handling

-e.g. if there are no events for a date and location, this is just being sent to console
+Implement user-friendly error messages, especially for scenarios like no events found for a given date and location.

 ### Set up complete typing on the event details

-As the event object is very large, a full type safety on event details has not been implemented
+As the event object is very large, a full type safety on event details has not been implemented.

-## Implement more testing
+### Implement more testing

-Mock API responses
+e.g. Mock API responses.